 Welcome to the Coolidge Highway Complete street informational page

-Join us on Wednesday, July 25th, for two public input session: one from 11am to 2pm and one from 5pm to 7pm, to discuss the results of the Coolidge Traffic Analysis and its recommendation for the reduction of traffic lanes (frequently referred to as a Road Diet) along Coolidge Highway from four lanes to three.
+On Wednesday, July 25th, the DDA hosted two public input session: one from 11am to 2pm and one from 5pm to 8pm, to discuss the results of the Coolidge Traffic Analysis and its recommendation for the reduction of traffic lanes (frequently referred to as a Road Diet) along Coolidge Highway from four lanes to three.

 Download the final Transportation Improvement Authority's (TIA) Coolidge Traffic Analysis here.